5l1v3r1/token-hunter/README.md

                         with the group for secrets
   -t, --timestamp       Disables display of start/finish times and originating
                         IP to the output
+  -p PROXY, --proxy PROXY
+                        Proxies all HTTP and TLS requests using the provided URL matching the scheme:
+                        http(s)://user:pass@10.10.10.10:8000
+  -c CERT, --cert CERT  Used in tandem with -p (--proxy), this switch provides
+                        a fully qualified path to a certificate to verify TLS connections.
+Provide a fully qualified path to the dynamic cert.
+Example:
+                        /Users/<username>/owasp_zap_root_ca.cer.
   -l LOGFILE, --logfile LOGFILE
                         Will APPEND found items to specified file.